 YouTube also makes it easy to share your videos across all of your platforms, such as Facebook, or your website.

-If this sounds like something you'd really enjoy doing, check out Meet Kevin's channel.
-He plays the YouTube game extremely well.
-His channel has gone from 0 subscribers to more than 90,000 in a little over a year.
+If this sounds like something you’d really enjoy doing, check out Meet Kevin’s channel. *Edit 4/7/19* More recently, he’s shifted away from quality content to more ‘click-baitey’ type content – but if you can get past that, he’s got some quality stuff and he knows how to ‘play the game’ – his channel has gone from 0 subscribers to more than 90,000 in a little over a year.

 23) Interact With Your Social Media Fans